-Aims and Objectives
+Draft Aims and Objectives

-There are 3 simple overarching aims for this strategy, to increase cycling and walking journeys to work, to increase cycling and walking journeys to education and to increase the provision of physical infrastructure.
+There are 3 simple overarching aims for this strategy, to increase cycling and walking journeys to work, to education and the increase the available infrastructure for active travel.
 These aims are quantified in six specific objectives focused around the provision of infrastructure and facilities, meaningful travel planning, skills training and education.